A snapshot overview of schools in Kuala Lumpur that are considered (although not necessarily chosen) by English-speaking

 Adapted curriculum/ IGCSE/ A-Level; ages 3-18; co-ed; day; independent; privately owned; 2,000 students

 Founded in 1951, making it the first private school catering for expats in Malaysia and located in Mont' Kiara, Segambut and one of the largest private schools in Malaysia.
 Approximately 80 per cent of the teaching staff are English or Australian.
 Academically impressive, with 40 per cent of A-Level students achieving a minimum of three A*-A grades at A-Level.
-Accredited by the Council of International Schools (CIS) and the Western Association of Schools and Colleges (WASC) and also an Apple Distinguished school.
+Accredited by the Council of International Schools (CIS) and the Western Association of Schools and Colleges (WASC) and, in addition, an Apple Distinguished school.